 - Game Server - Knowing the game server you are running gives insights into which servers are popular and can help shape development priorities.

 - Distro - It is useful to know which distros LinuxGSM is being used on to help focus development.

 - LinuxGSM Version - The currently installed version of LinuxGSM.

-- Alert Types - Which alerts have been turned on.
+- Alert Types - The alert types that have been turned on.

-- CPU Used - The CPU usage in MHz (rounded to the neared 100MHz) of the game server.
+- CPU Used - The CPU usage in MHz (rounded to the nearest 100MHz) of the game server.

-- RAM Used - The memory usage in MB (rounded to the neared 100MB) of the game server.
+- RAM Used - The memory usage in MB (rounded to the nearest 100MB) of the game server.

-- Disk Used - This storage taken by the game server (serverfiles directory) of the game server.
+- Disk Used - The storage taken by the game server (serverfiles directory) of the game server.